Gordon Edward Pfeiffer

-Gordon Edward Pfeiffer (October 10, 1899 in Quebec City, Quebec – May 25, 1983 in Rosemère, Quebec) was a Canadian master dyer and painter.
+Gordon Edward Pfeiffer (October 10, 1899 in Quebec City, Quebec – May 25, 1983 in Rosemère, Quebec) was a Canadian dyer and painter.

 Biography

 Early life

 Gordon Edward Pfeiffer was born in 1899 in Quebec City, Quebec.
 He was the child of Adolph Pfeiffer and Lily Wright.
 He attended Misses Bonhams' school, the Boys High School, Stanstead Wesleyan College and studied chemistry and economics at Harvard for two summers.

 Later life

 Pfeiffer married Dorothy Pfeiffer (born Douglas Young), a musician and former art critic for the Montreal Gazette, in June 1925 after a short courtship.
 It is unclear how many children Pfeiffer had, in Aimers's biography it is mentioned "Pfeiffer now had a family of six to support" with Gordon Jr., Douglas, Helen and Bruce being named in the book.

 Exhibitions

 Spring Exhibitions at the Art Association of Montreal

 Pfeiffer would exhibit his works Spring Exhibitions of the Art Association of Montreal (now Montreal Museum of Fine Arts) from 1928 to 1954.
 In McMann's catalogue of paintings exhibited by Pfeiffer his asking price for his works range from $50.00 for Pumpkin Season, 1933 ($882.64 in 2016 dollars adjusted for inflation) to $600.00 for Barley Harvest, 1942 ($8,765.52 in 2016 dollars).
 The last painting he would exhibit at the Spring Exhibitions, Summer, Baie des Chaleurs had an asking price of $300.00 ($2,704.26 in 2016 dollars).